-This article was originally written for the Anchorage Press.
+This story was originally written for the Anchorage Press.

 A hot-button topic throughout the 2016 election and one that continues to bring out strong opinions in Facebook arguments and family dinners is immigration policy in the United States.